 Start with identity and reference checks.
 Confirm that the invoice, uplift support, and account records point to the same supplier, station, service date, aircraft or flight reference, and contract or customer identifier.
 If those basics do not agree, there is no point debating price yet.
 The packet either belongs together or it does not.

 Only after the quantity is grounded should AP test price logic.
 That means asking whether the billed unit rate reflects the contract schedule, the quoted spot price, or another agreed basis, and whether non-fuel charges have been separated clearly enough to review on their own terms.
-Aviation fuel contract price verification fails when the reviewer accepts a total number without understanding how the supplier built it.
-Into-plane fees, throughput charges, and handling-related pass-throughs may be legitimate, but they should not blur the core question of what the fuel itself should have cost.
+Contract price verification fails when the reviewer accepts a total number without understanding how the supplier built it.
+Retail or ad hoc rates, duplicate fee lines, waived charges that still appear, and bundled non-fuel items all deserve a stop.
+If the questionable amount is really an airport authority bill or a ground-handler line governed by turnaround terms rather than a fuel charge, that is a separate control problem covered by ground handling charges reconciliation.

 After price, test taxes, surcharges, and currency treatment.
 The correct exchange-rate basis, tax status, and local surcharge logic matter because they can turn a small underlying difference into a material invoice exception.
-A document set that is correct on quantity and unit rate can still be wrong in settlement because tax was applied to the wrong base or the currency conversion date did not match the agreement behind the uplift.
+A total can calculate perfectly while still being wrong if tax was applied to the wrong base, the surcharge belongs to a different jurisdiction, or the currency conversion date does not match the agreement behind the uplift.

 Move from manual packet review to review by exception